dCache/dcache/docs/TheBook/src/main/markdown/cookbook-ha-with-replicable-services.md

 The following is a list of critical replicable services in dCache.

-### `spacemanager`

-Spacemanager is fully replicable.
-Several instances must share the same database as requests from doors will be load balanced over all physical instances.
-The configuration should be synchronized such that all instances are configured the same way.

 ### `pinmanager`

 Pinmanager is fully replicable.
 Several instances must share the same database